GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Experiment

 \textbf{Residual connection.} Global Transformer uses the residual connection for the output of the self-attention mechanism.
 To demonstrate that the residual connection can enhance the learning ability of the model, we test the models with and without the residual connection respectively.
-The results are shown in TABLE \ref{table:residual_connection}.
+The results are shown in Table \ref{table:residual_connection}.
+In the table, model without residual connection is used as baselines.
 The model with the residual connection improves OA by 0.15\%, mAcc by 1.57\%, and mIoU by 0.37\% comparing to the model without residual connection, which proves that the residual connection can enhance the learning ability of our model.